sveltejs/vite-plugin-svelte/docs/faq.md

 };
 ```

-#### so what should i do?
+#### recommendations

-There is no golden rule, but follow these recommendations:
+There is no golden rule, but you can follow these recommendations:

-1. **never** combine auto-import or optimizeImports with prebundling
+1. **Never** combine auto-import or optimizeImports with prebundling
-2. check the compile stats during dev to help deciding which import style works best for your app
+2. Start with index imports and if your dev-server or build process feels slow, check compile stats to see if switching to deep imports can improve the experience.
+3. Do not mix deep and index imports for the same library, use one style consistently.
+4. Use different import styles for different libraries where it helps.
+E.g. deep imports for the few icons of that one huge icon library, but index import for the component library that is heavily used.